 8. Jimmy DuBose

 DuBose was considered a fullback, but back in the 1970s that was not a bad thing.
+DuBose was part of a ground attack that was perfectly paired with an aerial assault led by wideout Wes Chandler.
 As a senior, he rushed for 1,402 yards, including 204 rushing yards against in-state rival Florida State.
-That season he was named the SEC Player of the Year and it surely played a big role in being inducted into the University of Florida’s Athletic Hall of Fame.
+That season he was named the SEC Player of the Year and it surely played a big role in being inducted into the University of Florida's Athletic Hall of Fame.

 7. Lamical Perine